avallecam/serosurvey/README.md

 ## Contribute

-Feel free to fill an issue or contribute with your functions or workflows.
+Feel free to fill an issue or contribute with your functions or workflows in a pull request.

-Here are two articles with interesting approaches using R:
+Here are two publications with interesting approaches using R:

   - Silveira et al. ([2020](#ref-Silveira2020)) in the strategy 3
     analysed the survey accounting for sampling design and test validity